Electric vs. Manual Crank vs. Converter: Which Standing Desk To Choose?

 Electric Standing Desks

-Electric sit stand desks adjust with a motor.
+Electric desks adjust with a motor.
 Press a button until the electric standing desk reaches the required height.
 Top-of-the-range height adjustable desks can even be pre-programmed.
 Press the button, go off and make a coffee.
 You go from sitting to standing without so much as breaking a sweat.

 Pros of Electric Standing Desks